ElektraInitiative/libelektra/src/bindings/jna/kotlin/README.md

 This library is an extension of the Java Elektra Library to leverage the full potential of Kotlin.
 It provides several extension functions, factory methods, utilities and serialization.

 _The library is currently not published anywhere.
-If that every happens, it will be installed with Gradle_
+If that ever happens, it will be installed with Gradle_

 # User-facing API